Act of God

 L.K.Q.--Like Kind and Quality

-Collision repair shops that participate in one or more insurance company direct repair programs (DRP).
-Vehicle owners have the right to choose a body shop whether it is part of a DRP program or not and whether their insurance company recommends it or not.
+Collision repair centers that participate in one or more insurance company direct repair programs (DRP).
+Vehicle owners have the right to choose a collision center whether it is part of a DRP program or not and whether their insurance company recommends it or not.
 See Steering.

-Any attempt by an insurer to get the consumer to take their vehicle to a shop not of their own choosing.
+Any attempt by an insurer to get the consumer to take their vehicle to a collision center not of their own choosing.
 Steering is illegal in most states.
-Vehicle owners have the right to have their vehicle repaired at a shop of their choosing.
+Vehicle owners have the right to have their vehicle repaired at a collision center of their choosing.

 Refers to circumstances (such as when another party is responsible for an accident) in which your insurance company has paid expenses for medical and vehicle repair and then tries to recoup the expenses it paid from the other party or their insurance company.